MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 - [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] now supports [!include[pn-hololens](../includes/pn-hololens.md)] 2 hand tracking to provide instinctual interactions for authors.
 Select and position holograms with direct touch, just like real objects.
 Interact with holograms in a consistent way when they're out of reach.
 On [!include[pn-hololens](../includes/pn-hololens.md)] 1, the app works the same as before since [!include[pn-hololens](../includes/pn-hololens.md)] 1 doesn’t support hand tracking.

 - Administrators can assign Author and Operator roles to users.
 Users with the Operator role can view guides but can't edit them.
+Users with the Author role can view and edit guides.

 - Select the **Help** (question mark) button in the PC app to: